cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 As such, it may help to relax your test-obsessed mind and take a leisurely drive through your application: visit some pages, click some links, type into some fields, submit a form, and call it a day.
 You can rest assured that _so many things must be working_ in order for you to be able to navigate from Page A to Page Z without error.
 If anything is fishy, Cypress will tell you about it... with laser focus!

+## What Assertions Are Available?

+Cypress wraps Chai, Chai-jQuery, and Chai-Sinon to provide the built-in assertions.
+You can learn more in [the Available Assertions Appendix](/guides/appendices/available-assertions.html).
+You can also write your own assertions as Chai plugins and use them in Cypress.

 ## Writing Assertions

-There are two ways to write assertions in Cypress.
+There are two ways to write assertions in Cypress:

 1. **Implicit Subjects:** Using [`cy.should`](https://on.cypress.io/api/should) or [`cy.and`](https://on.cypress.io/api/and)
 2. **Explicit Subjects:** Using `expect`

+{% note info Assertion Libraries %}
+Cypress bundles [popular assertion libraries](/guides/appendices/available-assertions.html) for you, and exposes synchronous and asynchronous assertion interfaces.
+In Cypress, you're always a few keystrokes away from an expressive test.

+{% endnote %}

 ## Implicit Subjects with [`cy.should`](https://on.cypress.io/api/should) or [`cy.and`](https://on.cypress.io/api/and)

-Using [`cy.should`](https://on.cypress.io/api/should) or [`cy.and`](https://on.cypress.io/api/and) commands is the preferred way of making an assertion in Cypress.
-These are typical Cypress Commands, which means they can be called against a Chainer and will ultimately be applied to the current Subject in the chain.
+Using [`cy.should`](https://on.cypress.io/api/should) or [`cy.and`](https://on.cypress.io/api/and) commands is the preferred way of making assertions in Cypress.
+These are typical Cypress commands, which means they apply to the current subject in the command chain.

 ```javascript
 // the implicit subject here is the first <tr>